NamNguyenResearch/NamNguyenResearch.github.io/_pages/about.md

 ---

 Hi, my name is Trung Vu.
-I am a third year Ph.D. candidate in [Computer Science](https://eecs.oregonstate.edu/) - AI / Machine Learning group - at [Oregon State University](https://oregonstate.edu/), advised by [Dr. Raviv Raich](https://web.engr.oregonstate.edu/~raich/).
+I am a fourth year Ph.D. candidate in [Computer Science](https://eecs.oregonstate.edu/) - AI / Machine Learning group - at [Oregon State University](https://oregonstate.edu/), advised by [Dr. Raviv Raich](https://web.engr.oregonstate.edu/~raich/).
 My research focuses on scalable optimization methods in machine learning and signal processing.
 I am passionate about the challenging problems that arise in the core of optimization methods such as the convergence properties and accommodation of acceleration.
 Currently, I am working on the analysis of iterative hard thresholding for low-rank matrix completion.
 {: .text-justify}